A Desktop App for managing TTRPGs

 Type the command in the command box and press Enter to execute it. e.g. typing

-and pressing Enter will open the help window.
+helpand pressing Enter will open the help window.

 Some example commands you can try:-

-: Adds a character sheet namedJohn Cena
+make char John Cena: Adds a character sheet namedJohn Cenato the database. -

-: Deletes previously created characterJohn Cena
+delete char John Cena: Deletes previously created characterJohn Cena. -

-: Displays a list of all character entities. -
+list char: Displays a list of all character entities. -

-: Deletes all entity sheets. -
+clear all: Deletes all entity sheets. -

-: Exits the app.
+exit: Exits the app.

 -